Chief John Big Tree

-Chief John Big Tree (born Isaac Johnny John, June 2, 1877 – July 6, 1967) was a member of the Seneca Nation and an actor who appeared in 59 films between 1915 and 1950.
-He was born in Buffalo, New York and died in Onondaga Indian Reservation, New York.
+Chief John Big Tree (born Isaac Johnny John; June 2, 1877 – July 6, 1967) was a member of the Seneca Nation and an actor who appeared in 59 films between 1915 and 1950.
+He was born in Buffalo, New York, and died in Onondaga Indian Reservation, New York.
 His interment was also there.

 Big Tree claimed to be one of three Native American chiefs whose profiles were composited to make the portrait featured on the obverse of the United States' Indian Head nickel, designed by sculptor James Earle Fraser.
 The other two chiefs were Iron Tail and Two Moons.
-Big Tree claimed that his profile was used to create that portion of the portrait from the top of the forehead to the upper lip.
+Though Big Tree claimed that his profile was used to create that portion of the portrait from the top of the forehead to the upper lip, the sculptor himself stated in 1938 that it was another Big Tree (a Kiowa also known as Adoeette), who was the third.

-Big Tree also claimed to be the sole model for Fraser's most recognized work, the doleful End of the Trail.
+Big Tree also claimed to be the sole model for Fraser's most recognized work, the doleful sculpture, End of the Trail.
 Both of these claims are broadly disputed, and Fraser identified other models.

 He also appeared on the March 1964 cover of Esquire magazine, in a pose commemorating the Indian Head nickel.

+As actor

+John Big Tree was a longtime Hollywood actor, who appeared in 65 pictures between 1915 and 1950.

+Often uncredited, he had a noted speaking role in his second to last picture, the middle of John Ford's celebrated "Cavalry Trilogy", She Wore a Yellow Ribbon (1949).
+As Chief Pony That Walks he has an extended dialogue with his old friend, Cavalry captain Nelson Brittles (played by John Wayne), who seeks the aged chief's help in quelling a rebellion among his people spurred by the Sioux victory over General George Armstrong Custer at the Battle of the Little Bighorn.